automuteus/automuteus/README.md

 ## Old version
 If, for whatever reason, you _really_ want to self host, but also don't want to figure out Docker or use Windows and hate Docker because of it (I don't blame you) you can self host [2.4.3](https://github.com/denverquane/automuteus/releases/tag/2.4.3) instead. **If you are using this method, continue using the newest capture!**

+## Development Instructions
+The easiest way to test changes is to use docker-compose, but instead of using a pre-built image, building the automuteus docker image from source.
+Thankfully, this is easy to do:

+1. In the `docker-compose.yml` comment out the line `image: denverquane/amongusdiscord:${AUTOMUTEUS_TAG:?err}` and uncomment the `build .` line.
+2. Make any changes to the code or sql file that you would like.
+3. Use the command `docker-compose build` to build the set of docker images with your change
+4. Start the stack with `docker-compose up`

+Just remember that you will need to do a rebuild of the docker images every time you make a change.

 ## Environment Variables

 ### Required